emdgroup/baybe/README.md

 - Transfer learning: Mix data from multiple campaigns and accelerate optimization
 - Comprehensive backtest, simulation and imputation utilities: Benchmark and find your best settings
 - Fully typed and hypothesis-tested: Robust code base
-- The entire state of your campaign is fully de-/serializable: Useful for storing results in databases
+- All objects are fully de-/serializable: Useful for storing results in databases or use in wrappers like APIs

 ## Installation
 ### From Package Index